stat545ubc-2023/assignment-b1-ian-coccimiglio/Assignment_B1_Doc.md

 #' The name suggests that this function is designed to operate on generic vectors,
 #' and not explicitly designed for higher level structures.
 #'
-#' @return numNonZero A count of non zero values
+#' @return numNonZero An integer count of non zero values
 #' @export
 #'
 #' @examples countNonZero(seq(0,5))